AtrixZockt/AceArsenalExtended-Attachments/docs/NEW_COMPAT.md

 ## Step 13 — Publish

-Write a `WorkshopDesc.md` (copy the shape from an existing compat), then publish `.hemttout/build` with the Arma 3 Launcher's *Publish* tool.
+Write a `WorkshopDesc.md` (the one in the cloned repo shows the shape), then publish `.hemttout/build` with the Arma 3 Launcher's *Publish* tool.
 Set CBA, ACE3, ACE3 Arsenal Extended and the source mod as required items.